 The Potomac has benefitted from an ICPRB organized coalition of government agencies, nonprofits, schools, and teachers who played a role in aggressively stocking the river for about 10 years and pushed for the modifications to the dam that reopened about 10 miles of the fishes’ habitat.
 The project is one of the success stories of the Chesapeake Bay cleanup.
 Read more about the project online.

 American shad reproduction has not been going well on the James and Rappahannock rivers in Virginia, despite a multi-year stocking effort that has, at times, used eggs taken from Potomac fish.
-Budget considerations may curtail the stocking efforts on those rivers.
+A lack of progress toward goals and budget considerations have curtailed the stocking efforts on those rivers.

 More information on the juvenile striped bass program and the more than 100 species of fish that are seen during the effort is available online.